pansift/p3/README.md

 # Uninstalling PanSift

-There are two approaches to uninstalling PanSift: the first is via the UI (which opens the terminal and runs an uninstall interactively).
-The second is silently via the command line and requires a "-s" command line switch.
-This second silent approach is for remote administration and usually used by Managed Service Providers to perform mass uninstalls.
+There are three options for uninstalling PanSift:
+ 1. Click via the agent UI (which opens the terminal and runs the [Uninstall script](Scripts/uninstall.sh) interactively)
+ 2. Silently via the command line and requires a "-s" command line switch.
+This second silent approach is for remote administration and is usually used by Managed Service Providers (MSPs) to perform targeted/mass uninstalls.
+ 3. Package-based uninstall: using the new [PanSift Uninstaller](Pansift_Uninstaller.pkg) package, which you can click to run via the UI (or use the command line to activate once positioned/downloaded, which can also be used by Managed Service Providers (MSPs) to perform targeted/mass uninstalls).

 ## Manual Uninstall